Search: 6194 results

 I have come into my garden, my sister, my bride; to take my myrrh with my spice; my wax with my honey; my wine with my milk.
 Take meat, O friends; take wine, yes, be overcome with love.

-W I have taken off my clothing.
+“I have taken off my dress,

-How can I put it back on?
+How can I put it on again?

-I have washed my feet.
+I have washed my feet,

-How can I get them dirty?
+How can I dirty them again?

 I made the door open to my loved one; but my loved one had taken himself away, and was gone, my soul was feeble when his back was turned on me; I went after him, but I did not come near him; I said his name, but he gave me no answer.